11ty/11ty-website/src/docs/languages/liquid.md

 ### Quoted Include Paths

-{% callout "warn" %}This is a common pitfall if you’re using Liquid templates.{% endcallout %}
+{% callout "pitfall" %}This is a common pitfall if you’re using Liquid templates.{% endcallout %}

 If you’d like to use include paths without quotation marks, you must enable `dynamicPartials: false` in your Liquid options.
 The [default in Eleventy 1.0 (and `liquidjs`) swapped from `false` to `true`](https://github.com/11ty/eleventy/issues/240).
 Read more about this limitation at [Issue #72](https://github.com/11ty/eleventy/issues/72).